DanielpFR/MDI/MDI_Playbook_Sample.md

 # 8 - Suspected AS-REP Roasting attack
 In this detection, MDI looks if an Attacker use tools to detect accounts with their Kerberos preauthentication disabled and he sends AS-REQ requests without the encrypted timestamp.
 In response the attacker receives AS-REP messages with TGT data, which may be encrypted with an insecure algorithm such as RC4, and save them for later use in an offline password cracking attack (similar to Kerberoasting) and expose plaintext credentials.

-From a comand line run:
+From a comand line on a workstation run:

 *Rubeus.exe kerberoast*
 *Rubeus.exe kerberoast /tgtdeleg*